-Following the change in control, Employee's employment with Corporation B was terminated on Date 4.
+Following the change in control, Employee terminated employment with Corporation B on Date 4.
 The termination constituted an involuntary termination under the Stock Option Agreement and Employee's Options were accelerated and became exercisable on Date 4.

 The "disqualified individual determination period" is from Date 1 to Date 3.
-During the disqualified individual determination period, Employee's ownership interest in Corporation A, other than the Options described above, consisted of shares purchased and held for a short time in Year Z.
+During the disqualified individual determination period, Employee's ownership interest in Corporation A, other than the Options described above, consisted of stock options received under the Year X Corporation Stock Incentive Plan, shares purchased and held for a short time in Year Y, and shares purchased under the Corporation A employee stock purchase plan.